Superposition Theorem Formula for Electric Circuit

 If we want to explain better, then:

-If there is n independent sources in a circuit then we will have n equation based on an active independent source at one time.
+If there are n independent sources in a circuit then we will have n equations based on an active independent source at one time.
 At the end all the equations for every circuit condition will be summed together.
-Even if there are dependent sources, the superposition theorem only counts the n independent sources.

 Linear circuits are formed from independent sources, dependent sources, and passive elements (resistor, inductor, capacitor).

-Superposition Theorem Circuits:
+Superposition Theorem Circuits

 Solution: